The Problem With Ivanka Trump's Go-To Designer

 A recent study by The Wall Street Journal revealed that out of 68 times the eldest Trump daughter posted her outfits on her official Instagram, Twitter, and Facebook accounts since taking her official position through the end of October 2017, she was wearing the Ivanka Trump label in 46 instances.
 That means that 68% of the time that Ivanka was out on official business, she was also promoting her clothing line.
 The company, which she owns, is currently placed in a trust run by family members — in this case, her brother-in-law Josh Kushner and her sister-in-law, Nicole Meyer — but she still receives a yearly multi-million dollar income.

-Under any other administration, things like this wouldn't even be a discussion — previous presidents and advisors have wholly gotten rid of all their holdings which might present a conflict of interest — but for this country, in the year 2017, this is just the new normal.
+Under any other administration, things like this wouldn't even be a discussion — previous presidents and advisors have wholly gotten rid of all their holdings which might present a conflict of interest — but for the US, in the year 2017, this is just the new normal.

 Advertisement